 Program guidance for the majority of our modifications directs servicers to convert trial modifications to permanent modifications after three or four consecutive monthly payments.
-We completed approximately 80,000 modifications as of September 30, 2016.
-As of March 31, 2017, there were approximately 34,400 loans in trial modification periods.
+We completed 61,394 modifications in the nine months ended September 30, 2017.
+As of September 30, 2017, there were approximately 32,800 loans in trial modification periods.